EV Laser Marking Applications

 As EVs evolve, it is likely that ECU capabilities will also evolve and grow.

 ECUs need to be marked with both a serial number on the case cover and a 2D code for connector identification and traceability purposes.
 ECU connectors are often made from cream-colored and gray resin.
-Because the resin is heat-sensitive and fragile, harmless marking is essential.
+Because the resin is heat-sensitive and fragile, damage free marking is essential.

 • Engines